jnewbery/blog/about.md

 <img src="/assets/img/avatar.jpg" class="center-img" style="max-width:300px">

+Hi.
+I'm John.
+I'm a software developer/manager and company founder/director with over 12 years experience working on protocol development, peer to peer networks, and open source projects.

+In 2020, I established [Brink](https://brink.dev) to solve three problems:

+- Making sure that established protocol developers had sustainable funding and could focus 100% of their energy on engineering work instead of worrying about fundraising.

+- Ensuring that donors funds were effectively used.
+Sourcing and funding extremely talented engineers and providing transparency about how the funding was being used.

+- Providing mentoring and coaching for exceptionally talented but less experienced protocol developers.

+Brink's mission was to support Bitcoin development by supporting Bitcoin developers.
+Whilst I was Executive Director, we raised $4 million and funded 7 open source developers.

-I'm a Bitcoin protocol developer.
-I work at Chaincode Labs in New York, where I spend my time contributing to open source Bitcoin projects.
-I want to help make Bitcoin the best kind of money the world has ever had - secure, private, fungible and scalable.
-I also care about spreading knowledge about Bitcoin and Bitcoin development, and helping onboard new contributors to the project.
+Prior to founding Brink, I was at Chaincode Labs in New York, where I spent my time contributing to [Bitcoin Core][] and running various education and mentoring projects.

-I started contributing to [Bitcoin Core][] in late 2016, when I attended the [first Chaincode residency][].
-I've contributed code and review to most parts of the codebase including validation, networking, wallet, GUI and test framework.

-In 2018, I organised the second [Chaincode residency][] and helped organize the [Chaincode Lightning Apps Residency][], and in 2019 I helped run the fourth Chaincode residency.
+In 2018, I organised the second [Chaincode Residency][] and [Chaincode Lightning Apps Residency][], and in 2019 I helped run the fourth Chaincode residency.